The Department of Aeronautics has excellent facilities for research and teaching.

 For further information please contact Dr Errikos Levis

-This tunnel is fitted with a moving floor for car testing.
-It is also equipped with a high quality electro-mechanical 3-component force balance.
+This tunnel is temperature regulated and fitted with a 3-axis precision traverse.
 The following are its main characteristics:

 - 3-axis traverse mechanism